apache/fury-site/docs/object-serialization/core-concepts.md

 encoded type and field data.

 This is different from serializing a row or a JSON document.
-Object serialization can preserve runtime types and object identity so the reader can reconstruct application objects rather than only values.
+Object serialization can preserve concrete object types and object identity so the reader can reconstruct application objects rather than only values.
 Use [Row Format](../row-format/index.md) for trusted analytical rows and [Fory JSON](../json/index.md) for JSON interchange.

-## Runtime instances and registration
+## Fory instances and registration

 A Fory instance owns its mode, schema behavior, reference settings, registered types, custom serializers, and read limits.
 Configure and register the instance before its first root serialization or deserialization operation, then reuse it.
 Registration is frozen after the first root operation so the same instance always resolves a type in the same way.

-Thread-safety differs by runtime.
-Some runtimes provide a thread-safe wrapper or pool; others use one instance per thread or task.
+Thread-safety differs by Fory implementation.
+Some implementations provide a thread-safe wrapper or pool; others use one instance per thread or task.
 Follow the selected language guide instead of sharing an ordinary instance without checking its concurrency contract.